JupiterJesus/SwitchManager/SwitchManager/Readme.md

 Name is optional, but it is pretty much always included in any titles listing.
 It is ONLY used for display purposes.
 If you intentionally blank out all titles and subsequently load a game info JSON (or get game data from the eshop), all of your titles will be given their "official" names.
+When packing an NSP or otherwise downloading game files, the app will try to get the official Name and Publisher from within the game files.

 Loading title keys can be done in three ways: